fyrkov/refcards/AWS/CloudFront.md

 #### Access control
 For S3:
-1. OAI - Origin Access Identity is like IAM role for a CloudFront origin.
+1. Need to create OAI - Origin Access Identity which is like IAM role for a CloudFront origin.
 2. S3 Bucket policy must be updated.
 Can be done automatically when CLoudFront is configured.

 For EC2: